linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `findLast`

-Find the last element that satisfied the unary detect function, e.g. search by index `length()` to 1.
+Find the last element that satisfied the unary detect function, e.g. search by index from `length()` to 1.

 ```lua
 --- @param f fun(value:any, index:integer):boolean